Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Ten billion," Skesat revealed.

 "Really?
-That’s not many more than Earth…" García commented.
+That’s not many more than Earth..."
+García commented.
 He stooped to look out of one of the tiny round windows again.

 "The Department of Population Control established ten billion as an optimal per-planet population several centuries ago," Skesat told him.
 "Sufficient to drive a booming economy without the burden of interstellar dependency for resource production."